BarHop

 For Users

-• Angel Shots: Users can now anonymously message bar staff to report inappropriate behavior.
+• Angel Shots: Users anonymously message bar staff to report inappropriate behavior.
 Access this feature by clicking on the bar’s Profile Page and clicking on the Angel Emoji.

-• Location Sharing: Users can opt to share their location with their friends, however – a users location will only be shared when they are at a bar and up to 10 minutes when they leave the bar.
+• Location Sharing: Users can opt to share their location with their friends, however – a User’s location will only be shared when they are at a bar and up to 10 minutes when they leave the bar.
 When they are Barhopping!
-We also offer two privacy mode settings: Ghost Mode & Private Mode.

 • Daily Specials & Fire Sales: Through the Feed Tab, you are able to view all the active specials happening in your area to help you save money and discover new places!
 Bars can also push notifications directly to users who are out drinking in the area to alert them of “Fire Sale” specials which are limited time specials that may only last a few hours.